 This field is filled out automatically.
 It appears in Section B and is referenced from the Certificate of Compliance (CF1R), which must be completed prior to this document.
 This value may be overwritten in this document but valid discrepancies with the CF1R are uncommon.
 Overwriting the default value will automatically flag this entry and subject it to additional scrutiny by QA and enforcement personnel.

-Central fan integrated ventilation systems may be subject to additional field verification.
-See definition in Section 100.1 of the 2016 Building Energy Efficiency Standards.
-Select the correct description that applies to the system described in this row.
+.
+If the space conditioning system is a multiple-split system, then enter the number of ducted/ductless indoor units (AHU) connected to the outdoor unit

-Section D. Installed Heating System Information (not heat pumps)
+Section D. Installed Heating Equipment Information (not heat pumps)

 This field is filled out automatically.
 It is referenced from the same row and column in the previous section.